Matrix calculation with NumPy

 [0.
 0.25 0.5 0.75 1.
 1.25 1.5 1.75 2. ]

-Finally, if we want to create matrices with random numbers we can use the random.rand function with a tuple with the dimensions as a parameter
+Lastly, if we want to create matrices with random numbers, we can use the random.rand function with a tuple containing the dimensions as a parameter.

 arr = np.random.rand(2, 3)